fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 With this `go.mod` file and with [experimental path dependencies functionality](./../../../experimental/path-dependency.md) enabled, `fossa-cli` will correctly, include `../vendor/squirrel` in the dependency findings.
 It will identify transitive dependencies originating from package at `../vendor/squirrel`.
-Further, it will perform license scan in the directory to identify any license and copyright obligations.
+It will also perform license scan in the directory to identify any license and copyright obligations.

 Without [experimental path dependencies functionality](./../../../experimental/path-dependency.md) enabled, `fossa-cli` will not include `../vendor/squirrel` in the dependency graph.
 Further, it will not show [path](https://docs.fossa.com/docs/dependencies-browser#transitive-dependencies) in FOSSA UI for any of it's transitive dependencies.

-To learn how more, refer to [path dependency documentation](./../../../experimental/path-dependency.md)
+To learn more, refer to [path dependency documentation](./../../../experimental/path-dependency.md)

 ## Strategy: gomod